NilsSlui/easygit/README.md

 ## Overview

-EasyGit is a lightweight menubar application designed to streamline the git management process directly from your macOS menu bar.
-This application facilitates the selection of a git repository folder, the verification of git status, and the synchronization of changes with the remote repository, all through an intuitive graphical interface.
-It leverages macOS's native AppleScript and Git commands to perform these actions efficiently.
+EasyGit is a lightweight menubar application designed to bring basic git repository management to the macOS menu bar.
+It offers a simple interface for selecting a git repository folder, monitoring its status, and synchronizing changes with the remote repository.

 ## Features